microsoft/Olive/docs/source/tutorials/passes/onnx.md

 Please refer to [IncQuantization](inc_quantization), [IncDynamicQuantization](inc_dynamic_quantization) and
 [IncStaticQuantization](inc_static_quantization) for more details about the passes and their config parameters.

+### Quantize with AMD Vitis AI Quantizer
+Olive also integrates [AMD Vitis AI Quantizer](https://github.com/microsoft/Olive/blob/main/olive/passes/onnx/vitis_ai/qdq_quantizer.py) for quantization.

+Please refer to [VitisAIQuantization](vitis_ai_quantization) for more details about the pass and its config parameters.

 ### Example Configuration
 a.
 Tune the parameters of the OlivePass with pre-defined searchable values
 ```json